raorohit22/admin.freshbasket.com/README.md

 ## 📄 File Management

-Kachabazar Admin Dashboard provides robust file and media management features to streamline your e-commerce operations:
+Freshbasket Admin Dashboard provides robust file and media management features to streamline your e-commerce operations:

 - **Product Image Uploads**: Upload multiple images per product with drag-and-drop support and real-time previews.
 - **Cloudinary Integration**: All images and media are stored and optimized via Cloudinary, ensuring fast delivery and automatic resizing.